marilyne-linkurious/documentation/content/admin/content/data-sources-advanced/config.md

 - `rawQueryTimeout` (default: `60000`): Abandon a query to the database if the time is over (in second).
 - `defaultFuzziness` (default: `0.9`): Default value to search fuzziness between 0 and 1.
 A value of `1` means exact matching of the search query.
 - `expandThreshold` (default: `50`): When the user expands a node with too many neighbors, Linkurious will ask to refine the query so that fewer neighbors are returned.

+## Additional Certificate Authorities

+- `extraCertificateAuthorities`: Path to a *.pem file.
+When set, the well known "root" CAs (like VeriSign) will be extended with the extra certificates in the file.
+The file should consist of one or more trusted certificates in PEM format.